zabooma/chord-progression/lua/README.md

 * **Default:** `note_gap(0, 0)` (There are no note gaps)
 * **Example:** `#ChordProgression note_gap(30, 30)` (Creates note gap of 30 ticks for both hands)

+### pattern(left hand, right hand)

+* **Description:** Simple rhythm pattern.
+Defined as number of chords repeats per bar, at beats defined in pattern.
+0 means no repeats, 2 means two chord repeats per bar.
+Negative value indicates swing nots, for example -12 would create triples with swing notes.
+Chords are repeated with the same inversion as the previous ones.
+Note that inversions also count as chord triggers and repeats are combined together with repeats.
+* **Default:** `pattern(0, 0)` (There are no chord repeats)
+* **Example:** `#ChordProgression pattern(4, 8) inversions_per_bar(2, 2)` (Four chord repeats per bar on the left hand: two per inversion and 8 chord repeats on the right hand: four per inversion)

 ## Examples

 To create a chord progression with Cmaj7, Fmin, and G7 chords, starting at octave 4 for both hands, with a maximum hand span of 12 semitones, and 3 notes per hand, you would: